yetone/avante.nvim/README.md

 > [!IMPORTANT]
 >
-> Avante will only support OpenAI (and its variants including copilot and azure), and Claude out-of-the-box due to its high code quality generation.
+> Avante will only support Claude, and OpenAI (and its variants including azure)out-of-the-box due to its high code quality generation.
 > For all OpenAI-compatible providers, see [wiki](https://github.com/yetone/avante.nvim/wiki) for more details.

+> [!IMPORTANT]
+>
+> Due to the poor performance of other models, avante.nvim only recommends using the claude-3.5-sonnet model.
+> All features can only be guaranteed to work properly on the claude-3.5-sonnet model.
+> We do not accept changes to the code or prompts to accommodate other models.
+Otherwise, it will greatly increase our maintenance costs.
+> We hope everyone can understand.
+Thank you!

 > [!IMPORTANT]
 >